 Part 1; the woody plants in the rose family

 The Rosaceae or Rose family is a large and important family containing trees, shrubs, sub-shrubs and herbs.
 Although occurring worldwide, the greatest numbers of species are being found in the North Temperate region.
+This post will tell more about the uses of our native members of the Rosaceae.

-In Stace it is family 44 so relative early in the evolution of the Flowering plants.
-It has 36 genera but several genera + species are introduced garden plants and of course are easily spread by the seeds in mostly their fruits which are attractive as a food for birds in particular, spreading the plants far and wide into natural areas.
+In Stace it is family 48, so relative early in the evolution of the Flowering plants.
+It has 36 genera but several genera + species are introduced garden plants and of course are easily spread by the seeds in their fruits which are attractive as a food for birds in particular, spreading the plants far and wide into natural areas.

 This week we’ll start with all the native trees and shrubs in the Rose family.

 Each plant described below for its uses will have a again a link on its scientific name of Wikipedia, which is general information worldwide, as well as the common name with information based for the British Isles, making it easy for you to learn more about the plant and see some pictures in case I haven’t provided one, either made by my friend Mike Poulton of Ecorecord or by my partner Matt Summers.
-The uses for all in the various group will be added directly below the group rather than repeating at individual plants.
+The uses for all in the various groups will be added directly below the group rather than repeating at individual plants.

 Have used some background colour coding with light blue for ‘Wildlife Uses‘ and pink for uses by us.
 The white background is for more general knowledge.
 Former Uses talks about the mythology and symbolism, which were so much more important in the past and forgotten about in our modern days.